Why veganism is not always such a good idea

 Raw, unpasteurized milk from a pasture-raised cow has about 4.5% fat and, as mentioned, is rich in essential nutrients, such as omega 3 fats, vitamin D, vitamin A and so on.
 It’s also a good source of good bacteria for the gut (that's the reason raw cow's milk becomes yogurt when it becomes old, instead of rotting).
 In its original state, milk is a living food, full of nutrients.

-First there is homogenization, when the droplets of fat in the milk are dissolved by a mechanical process, so it becomes a homogeneous fluid.
+First there is homogenization, where the droplets of fat in the milk are dissolved by a mechanical process, so it becomes a homogeneous fluid.
 After the milk is homogenized, the cream will not rise to the top (therefore you can't use it to make butter) and the fat becomes quickly absorbed by the body, which creates a few negative effects.

 Most of the milk sold nowadays, even the so-called "full-fat" milk is actually toned milk, that has part of the fat removed.
 Instead of 4.5%, we are given 3 or 3.2%, the rest is transformed into butter and sold separately.
 The most important nutrients of the milk (vitamin A, D, E, omega 3, magnesium, etc.) are dissolved in the fat, therefore when the fat content is reduced, part of the nutrients are lost).
 The lower the fat content, the biggest is the loss.
 When it goes down to skimmed milk (that has 0.5% fat or less) it's already practically useless.
 Take away: if you can't get real whole milk, at least get full-fat.
 Don't go for low-fat or skimmed milk, they are worse in every way.
 Without the fat, milk becomes just a juice of sugars and protein, losing most of its properties.

-Finally, there is the UHT process (where the milk is heated to above 135°C and then cooled down and put in a cartoon.
+Finally, there is the UHT process (where the milk is heated to above 135°C and then cooled down and put in a carton.
 More nutrients are destroyed and the milk becomes essentially dead.
 UHT milk is at the bottom of the chart.
 You may still consume if there is no other option, but as far as possible it's better to go with raw or at most pasteurized milk (you can usually find it in pouches in the refrigerated session of the supermarket).

 One way to “revive” UHT milk is to transform it into yogurt.
 By introducing a milk culture and allowing it to reproduce, many of the negative qualities of the UHT milk are nullified and it again becomes a nutritional, alive food.
 This also helps in many cases where people have difficulty digesting the milk, since yogurt contains far less lactose.
 An easy way to make yogurt is to get a kefir culture.
 This way you can get fresh yogurt every day.

-Finally, we have the philosophical perspective, which leads us to the goal of “simple living, high thinking”.
+Finally, we have the philosophical perspective, which leads us to the goal of “simple living, high thinking.”
 One of the biggest difficulties for most of us is that we are trying to practice Krsna Consciousness in hostile territory, living in big cities, working in offices and factories, and living an artificial lifestyle.
 Such an environment fosters the influence of the modes of passion and ignorance and the result is that our minds become very agitated and spiritual practice becomes a struggle.

 Srila Bhaktivinoda Thakura was speaking about the importance of varnasrama, but we frequently fail to understand what it means.
 We think that varnasrama means ladies with covered heads, but this is just one of the external aspects.
 The essential aspect of the varnasrama system is people living in a simple environment, in contact with the land and with the cows.
 Such an environment fosters the mode of goodness, and allows one to easily progress in spiritual life.
-Srila Prabhupada captured the essence in his saying “Simple living, high thinking”.
+Srila Prabhupada captured the essence in his saying “Simple living, high thinking.”
 We can see that Srila Prabhupada emphasized the establishment of self-sustainable rural communities, and that’s a part of his instructions that we are largely not being able to follow.
-Only when we find a model of rural communities, where people can live peacefully and quickly advance in spiritual life, our movement will be well established.
+Only when we find a model of rural communities, where people can live peacefully and quickly advance in spiritual life, will our movement be well-established.
 That’s our future as a society.
 We can see that cows and milk are very much part of this future.
 A devotee may follow a vegan diet temporarily, when ahimsa milk is not available, but it doesn't work very well as a collective, long term solution for our movement.